 We would like to listen more actively to our supporters and give them an opportunity to shape our future through our workshops.
-Influence and participation is a key part of our principles and so it was really important to have lived experience designers being equal contributors in the process, designing and leading these workshops.
+Influence and participation is a key principle and so it was really important to have lived experience designers being equal contributors in the process, designing and leading these workshops.
 They have been integral to the formation of our design principles and concepts to use in the next stages of membership development.

 The great advantage of involving people online in smaller focus groups is that there is a lot more time to learn what is meaningful to each individual.
 Holding focus groups across five days allowed us to connect with a wide range of people and learn more about their backgrounds and motivations for shaping Mind’s membership.
 We were able to understand what influences them and what brought them to Mind.

-The focus groups were well received and from these were created six design principles, which we will be kept in mind throughout the development process.
+The focus groups were well received and from these, six design principles were created, which we will be kept in mind throughout the development process:

 The lived experience designers were very motivated and integral to designing these focus groups and participants’ involvement was key to forming these principles, their suggestions making the principles more affirmative and person-focused.